AI-READI/high-level-dataset-structure/main/v1.0.0/README.md

 - CHANGELOG.md: A metadata file containing information about the changes between different versions of the dataset that are released.
 See [here](metadata_files/changelog_specs.md) for specifications about this metadata file.
 - LICENSE.txt: A metadata file containing the terms under which the dataset is shared.
 See [here](metadata_files/license_specs.md) for specifications about this metadata file.

+## Compliance with FAIR principles
+An examplation of how the BCDS help complying with relevant FAIR principles is provided [here](compliance_FAIR.md).

 ## Example

 A template with example is available in the [`template` folder](../../template).

-An image of a example dataset with two data types (electrocardiogram and optical coherence tomography) is shown below.
+An illustration of a example dataset with two data types (electrocardiogram and optical coherence tomography) is shown below.

 ![BCDS example](BCDS_example.png)